ecmwf/ecflow/docs/tutorial/getting_started/understanding-the-client.rst

         The :term:`ecflow_client` is a command line tool that allows sending commands to the :term:`ecflow_server`, and retrieving information about the current state of the elements that compose the :term:`suite definition`.

-        A list of available commands can be found by using the :code:`--help` option:
+        A list of available commands, including their options, can be found by using the :code:`--help` option:

         .. code-block:: shell

            ecflow_client --help

+           ecflow_client --help child  # to list the task (child) commands ecflow_client --help user   # to list the user commands

+           ecflow_client --help init   # get details of the init (child) command ecflow_client --help load   # get details of the load (user) command

         To assess the connectivity to a server, explicitly define the :code:`--port` and :code:`--host` options, and use the :code:`--ping` command: